charlifu/TLPGNN/README.md

 Reference
 -------

-If you use iSpan in your project, please cite the following paper.
+If you use TLPGNN in your project, please cite the following paper.

 ```python
 @inproceedings{fu2022tlpgnn,